Nacre: Other

 Train photo enhanced with mother of pearl.
 Made for display in the office of E. J. Gorman, president of the Chicago, Rock Island & Pacific RR.
-Now at the Western Trails Museum, Knott's Berry Farm, Buena Park, CA.
+Now at the Western Trails Museum, Knott's Berry Farm, Buena Park, California.

 Manufactured nacre

 In 2012, researchers created calcium-based nacre in the laboratory by mimicking its natural growth process.

 In 2014, researchers used lasers to create an analogue of nacre by engraving networks of wavy 3D "micro-cracks" in glass.
 When the slides were subjected to an impact, the micro-cracks absorbed and dispersed the energy, keeping the glass from shattering.
 Altogether, treated glass was reportedly 200 times tougher than untreated glass.